Time Series Continuous Modeling for Imputation and Forecasting with Implicit Neural Representations: Related work

-\paragraph{Time series continuous modeling} Gaussian processes \citep{RasmussenW06} were initially used to model time series as continuous functions, but they require the selection of an appropriate kernel, which assumes strong prior \citep{GPpriorneeded}.
-Another commonly used continuous model is Prophet \citep{TaylorL17}, which requires incorporating priors such as calendar information.
-Eliminating the need for important priors, \cite{BrouwerSAM19} and \cite{corr/abs-1907-03907} model time series with continuous latent spaces defined by ordinary differential equations. mTAN \citep{ShuklaM21} uses an attention mechanism to learn a fixed-length representation for irregular multivariate time series, that can be used for interpolation.
-While these approaches have shown significant progress in continuous modeling for time series, they are less efficient than the aforementioned autoregressive models for regularly observed time series and cannot extrapolate for complex dynamics.
+\paragraph{Continuous methods for time series.} Gaussian Processes \citep{RasmussenW06} have been a popular family of methods for modeling time series as continuous functions.
+They require choosing an appropriate kernel \citep{GPpriorneeded} and may suffer limitations in large dimensions settings.
+Neural Processes (NPs) \citep{GarneloRMRSSTRE18, kim2019analysis} parameterize Gaussian processes through an encoder-decoder architecture leading to more computationally efficient implementations.
+NPs have been used to model simple signals for imputation and forecasting tasks, but struggle with more complex signals. \cite{BilosRSNG23} parameterizes a Gaussian Process through a diffusion model, but the model has difficulty adapting to a large number of timestamps.
+Other approaches such as \cite{BrouwerSAM19} and \cite{corr/abs-1907-03907} model time series continuously with latent ordinary differential equations. mTAN \citep{ShuklaM21}, a transformer model, uses an attention mechanism to impute irregular time series.
+While these approaches have shown significant progress in continuous modeling for time series, we observed that their performances on imputation and forecasting tasks are inferior compared to the aforementioned discrete models (\cref{tab:impu_classic}, \cref{tab:forecast_time_shift_electricity}).

-\paragraph{Implicit neural representation} The recent development of implicit neural representations (INRs) has led to impressive results in computer vision \citep{SIREN,tancik2020fourier,MFN,mildenhall2021nerf}.
-These networks can represent data as a continuous function, queryable with coordinates.
-While they have been applied in other fields such as physics \citep{DiNO} and meteorology \citep{Huang2023}, little time series research has been done on INRs.
-Initial research \citep{HyperTime,INRAD} focused on generation and anomaly detection, while \cite{DeepTime} explored long-term forecasting.
-However, they are still limited by their fixed grid input requirement, which prevents them from fully benefiting from the continuous aspect of INRs.
+\paragraph{Implicit neural representations.} The recent development of implicit neural representations (INRs) has led to impressive results in computer vision \citep{SIREN,tancik2020fourier,MFN,mildenhall2021nerf}.
+INRs can represent data as a continuous function, which can be queried at any coordinate.
+While they have been applied in other fields such as physics \citep{DiNO} and meteorology \citep{Huang2023}, there has been limited research on INRs for time series analysis.
+Prior works \citep{HyperTime,INRAD} focused on time series generation for data augmentation and on time series encoding for reconstruction but are limited by their fixed grid input requirement.
+DeepTime \citep{DeepTime} is the closest work to our contribution.
+DeepTime learns a set of basis INR functions from a training set of multiple time series and combines them using a Ridge regressor.
+This regressor allows it to adapt to new time series.
+It has been designed for forecasting only.
+The original version cannot handle imputation properly and was adapted to do so for our comparisons.
+In our experiments, we will demonstrate that TimeFlow significantly outperforms DeepTime in imputation and also in forecasting tasks when dealing with missing values in the look-back window.
+TimeFlow also shows a slight advantage over DeepTime in forecasting regularly sampled series.